 Competitors may infringe, misappropriate or otherwise violate our patents, the patents of our licensors or our other intellectual property rights.
 To counter infringement or unauthorized use, we may be required to file and prosecute legal claims against one or more third parties, which can be expensive and time-consuming, even if ultimately successful.
 For example, in February 2022, Roivant's subsidiary, Genevant Sciences GmbH ("Genevant GmbH"), and Arbutus filed a lawsuit in the U.S. District Court for the District of Delaware against Moderna and an affiliate seeking damages for infringement of U.S. Patent Nos.
 8,058,069, 8,492,359, 8,822,668, 9,364,435, 9,504,651, and 11,141,378 in the manufacture and sale of MRNA-1273, Moderna's vaccine for COVID-19 (the "Moderna Action").
 In November 2022, the District Court denied Moderna's partial motion to dismiss pursuant to 28 U.S.C. § 1498(a) ("§ 1498").
 In March 2023, following the submission of a Statement of Interest in the case by the United States Government, the court reaffirmed its prior decision and again ruled that the complaint should not be partially dismissed on the basis of § 1498.
+On February 8, 2024, the court held a Claim Construction hearing on disputed terms within the claims of the asserted patents.
+The court's ruling is expected in April 2024.
 In March 2022, Acuitas Therapeutics Inc. ("Acuitas") filed a lawsuit in the U.S. District Court for the Southern District of New York ("SDNY") against two of the Company's affiliates, Genevant and Arbutus, seeking a declaratory judgment that certain patents held by Arbutus and licensed by Genevant are not infringed by the manufacture, use, offer for sale, sale or importation into the United States of COMIRNATY, Pfizer's and BioNTech's vaccine for COVID-19 and are otherwise invalid.
 On September 6, 2022, Acuitas filed a First Amended Complaint.
 In response, on October 4, 2022, Genevant and Arbutus filed a motion to dismiss the first amended complaint for lack of a controversy and supporting brief.
 Briefing on this motion was completed in mid-November.
 On August 4, 2023, Acuitas voluntarily dismissed the action in the SDNY and re-filed a complaint in the U.S. District Court for the District of New Jersey (the "Acuitas Action").
+On October 13, 2023, Genevant and Arbutus filed a motion to dismiss the re-filed complaint.
 On April 4, 2023, Genevant GmbH and Arbutus filed a lawsuit in the U.S. District Court for the District of New Jersey against Pfizer and BioNTech seeking damages for infringement of U.S. Patent Nos.
 9,504,651, 8,492,359, 11,141,378, 11,298,320 and 11,318,098 in the manufacture and sale of COMIRNATY (the "Pfizer Action").
-Genevant GmbH and Arbutus expect a response from Pfizer and BioNTech later this calendar year.
+On July 10, 2023, Pfizer and BioNTech filed an answer.
+The Pfizer Action is proceeding and in the early stages of discovery.